CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

 ### Task 1: Prepare your development environment

+In this task, you will prepare your development environment for working with Azure Cosmos DB by setting up Visual Studio Code.

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).

    ![Visual Studio Code Icon](./media/vscode1.jpg)